top of page

 • Hanging up coats and washing hands properly

-Becoming familiar with these skills helps children feel secure and supported, reducing stress for everyone.
+Becoming familiar with these skills helps children feel secure and supported.
+This, in turn, reduces stress for everyone involved.

 School Morning Routine